 Probably one of the biggest disadvantages of being a digital nomad for most people is the fact that you don’t get to see your family and friends as much as you want to.
 You might be missing out on important events because you can’t come back every single time.
 Of course, you can still call and facetime them.
 But it’s still not the same as being there and giving them a hug.

 Plus, every time you leave, you have to say goodbye to your loved ones, which can be very hard.

 What to do: Ask your family and friends to plan ahead and let you know the dates when they want to celebrate your best friends’ bachelor’s party or that epic summer hiking trip.
 This might allow you to plan your return flights accordingly.
 Exchanging photos of what you and they are currently doing also helps to still feel like “a part of it”.

 Find out what online and offline communities for digital nomads you can easily join.

 Living a nomadic life can also be very challenging for your relationships.
 If you are single, it’s hard to build up something when you know exactly that you have to leave again soon.
 If you are in a relationship and your partner has a “normal” life somewhere far away, a distance relationship can be a nightmare.

 Even if your partner is a digital nomad, too, and travels with you, your relationship can be hard.
 You have to make new decisions every day and experience extreme situations, that might not be beneficial for your partnership.

-What to do: If you are single, there are now some dating apps out there, specialized on digital nomads, like Date A Nomad or Nomad Soulmates.
-Maybe it helps you finding like-minded people.
+What to do: If you are single, there are now some dating apps out there, specializing in digital nomads, like Date A Nomad or Nomad Soulmates.
+Maybe it helps you find like-minded people.

 If you are in a distance relationship, see how often you can visit each other.
 Schedule regular phone and facetime calls.
 And traveling together with your partner can be very exciting.
 Make sure to talk about where you want to go and all of your expectations and plans for the new place.
 Take your time when traveling and use it as an opportunity to grow further together.